soda-research/vitrage/doc/source/vitrage-template-format.rst

 The template is divided into three main sections:

-- *Metadata:* Contains the template ID, and list of search words/tags to help with future indexing (optional)
+- *metadata:* Contains the template identifier, and brief description of what the template does (optional)
-- *Definitions:* This section contains the atomic definitions referenced later on, for entities and relationships
+- *definitions:* This section contains the atomic definitions referenced later on, for entities and relationships
-   - *Entities –* describes the resources and alarms which are relevant to the template scenario (conceptually, corresponds to a vertex in the entity graph)
+   - *entities –* describes the resources and alarms which are relevant to the template scenario (conceptually, corresponds to a vertex in the entity graph)
-   - *Relationships –* the relationships between the entities (conceptually, corresponds to an edge in the entity graph)
+   - *relationships –* the relationships between the entities (conceptually, corresponds to an edge in the entity graph)
-- *Scenarios:* A list of if-then scenarios to consider.
+- *scenarios:* A list of if-then scenarios to consider.
 Each scenario is comprised of:
-   - *Condition –* the condition to be met.
-This condition will be phrased using the entities and relationships previously defined.
+   - *condition –* the condition to be met.
+This condition will be phrased referencing the entities and relationships previously defined.
-   - *Actions –* an action list to execute when the condition is met
+   - *action(s) –* a list of actions to execute when the condition is met.

 Condition Format
 ----------------
 The condition which needs to be met will be phrased using the entities and relationships previously defined.
-An expression is some logical combination of entities and relationships.
+An expression is either a *single* entity, or some logical combination of relationships.
 Expression can be combined using the following logical operators:

 - "and" - indicates both expressions must be satisfied in order for the condition to be met.
 - "or" - indicates at least one expression must be satisfied in order for the condition to be met (non-exclusive or).
-- "not" - indicates the following expression must not be satisfied in order for the condition to be met.
 - parentheses "()"  - clause indicating the scope of an expression.

-The following are examples of valid expressions, where X, Y and Z are relationships:
+The following are examples of valid expressions, where X, Y and Z are
+relationships:

 - X
 - X and Y